 Squash Canada has adopted the CADP which means that you can be confident that you are part of a world-class anti-doping program that is designed to protect athletes’ rights and ensure a level playing field.
 Squash Canada’s anti-doping policy reflects and supports the CADP.
-See more: Squash Canada's Policy on Doping in Sport
+Squash Canada’s Policy on Doping in Sport;

 While the CCES administers anti-doping for the Canadian sport community, you may also be subject to the rules of your international federation.
 Learn more about WSF’s anti-doping policies and procedures.